Don't stop your DofE

 Even while some Duke of Edinburgh (DofE) activities are on pause, there might still be things you can do to keep working towards your award.

 Have a chat with your DofE leader – remotely, by email or eDofE – to see what you can do.
-You can also take a look at DofE official FAQs or their flowchart, which covers what you need to do to keep doing DofE.
+You can also take a look at DofE official FAQs.

 DofE have also shared guidance for DofE leaders, and we have some information on running expeditions below.

-If you've completed all of your Volunteering, Physical and Skills sections before the end of 2020, you'll be given a Certificate of Achievement to recognise your accomplishment.
+If you enrol onto DofE before 31 July 2021, and you complete all of your Volunteering, Physical and Skills sections you'll be given a Certificate of Achievement to recognise your accomplishment.

 So now is great time to get all your evidence – activity logs, photos and more – loaded onto eDofE so that your leader can approve them.
 And then take a look at our ideas for keeping up with your award at home.